Metaboverse/Metaboverse/docs/content/general-usage.rst

 General Usage
 #############

-| The following walkthrough was created using Metaboverse :data:`v0.3.2b`.
+| The following walkthrough was created using Metaboverse :data:`v0.3.2b` and previous versions.
 If using a later version, some aspects may look/behave slightly different.
 We will do our best to keep these walkthroughs updated as any relevant components change.
 If you have any questions, please let us know `here <https://github.com/Metaboverse/Metaboverse/issues>`_.

 -------------------------
 Getting Started